 - Enjoy views of Ganesh Himal, Manaslu, Buddha Himal, Himal Chuli, and Sringi Himal, with glimpses toward Tibet.

-What Makes the Tsum Valley Trek Special
+What Makes the Tsum Valley Trek Special?

 The Tsum Valley is one of the Himalaya’s beyul — sacred valleys said to have been blessed by Guru Padmasambhava as places of sanctuary.
 It was closed to outside trekkers for centuries, and only opened in 2008, even for local visitors.
 It has preserved its ancient monasteries, traditions, and way of life in a way few trekking regions have.

-The Shyagya vow of non-violence
+The Shyagya Tradition of Non-violence

 Tsum Valley is described as “spiritual” because it is one of the places on Earth where non-violence is the actual law of the land.
 Shyagya is a tradition followed by the local Tsumba people.
 This tradition forbids killing or harming any living organisms.
 It is a rare culture followed in the Himalaya and gives Tsum Valley a unique, gentle, and peaceful character.